sanjayankur31/zaphod/README.rst

     optional arguments:
       -h, --help            show this help message and exit -m MAIN, --main MAIN  Name of main file.
 Only used to generate final pdf with changes.
                             Default: main.tex
       -s SUBDIR, --subdir SUBDIR
                             Name of subdirectory where main file resides.
-Default:
-                            .
+                            Default: .

-    NOTE: This feature is a WIP.
     TIP: To accept all - switch to rev2 branch/revision.
     TIP: To reject all - switch to rev1 branch/revision.
     Yay!
 Git!